Protocols for Safe Travel in Peru

 Over 65 years old (Spanish)

-- The use of a face mask is mandatory in public spaces throughout all of our destinations.
+- Face masks are optional in all open spaces in cities with a vaccination rate (3 doses) of higher than 80%.
+This includes Lima, Ica, Áncash and Callao.
+The use of a face mask is still mandatory in public spaces in cities where the vaccination rate (3 doses) has not reached 80 % yet.
 You may make use of either a double mask or a single KN-95 mask in closed places, such as airports, shopping centers, banks, supermarkets, among others.
-Aboard the train as well as the bus to Machu Picchu, a face shield, in addition to a face mask/s, is mandatory.
+It is no longer necessary to wear a face shield aboard the trains or shuttle busses to Machu Picchu.
+Only a single KN-95 mask or a double mask is required.

 - While being aboard vehicles during guided tours, your tour guide may be seated in the backseats behind you in order to keep a safe distance.

 - Temperature measurement and footwear disinfection may be necessary when entering or exiting some venues or destinations.

 - Constant sanitization aboard vehicles and within hotels and attractions has been ensured throughout your itinerary.